Categories: Women's Health

 • Cereals.

-To relieve symptoms, take milk, kissel, oatmeal, decoctions and infusions of herbs.
+To relieve symptoms, drink milk, kissel, oatmeal, herbal decoctions and infusions.

-It is better to give up fried foods.
+It’s better to avoid fried foods.
 Exotic fruits can cause an unpredictable reaction.
-Have an adverse effect on the gastrointestinal tract:
+Negatively affecting the gastrointestinal tract:

 • Pickles.